svd09/glasgow_xaringan_light/README.md

 [![](https://img.shields.io/badge/lifecycle-stable%20release-blue.svg)](https://lifecycle.r-lib.org/articles/stages.html#stable%20release)

-# lightTheme
+# glasgow\_xaringan\_light

-The goal of lightTheme is to provide a light themed template for creating slides using the University of Glasgow logo and colors.
+The goal of this package is to provide a light themed template for creating slides using the University of Glasgow logo and colors.

 ## Installation